gabrielefronze/cvmfs-server-container/README.md

 ## Recovering killed/pruned/renewed stratum-0 container on existing data
 As long as the data stored in the host's CVMFS root directory is not loss, the recovery can be accomplished by running the stratum-0 container via `cvmfs_server_container run 0` and then performing `cvmfs_server_container mount -a`.
 This command recovers and remounts all the repositories found in the host's CVMFS root directory.

+## About squid proxy
+A containerized frontier proxy is available within this repository.
+It is customized for my own test env, but it is easily modified for other environments.

+I recommend to modify the `squid.conf` file since at the moment it is unprotected from malicious attacks (since `http_access allow all` is present).